w3f/Grants-Program/applications/community-health-check.md

 - **FTE:**  3
 - **Costs:** 10 000 USD

 *The aim of this milestone is to go beyond one community, and look at the ecosystem.
+We will have to develop and test specific ecosystem metrics.
 To conduct an ecosystem health check it is necessary to work with several communities building on Polkadot and Kusama and using Discord.
 We can only deliver on this milestone if there is some overlap between membership in the different Discord servers.
 The costs are for doing an ecosystem health check using only the Polkadot and Kusama discord servers.
 The data for running this health check will have been collected in milestone 1 (Polkadot) and milestone 2 (Kusama).
 If other communities that build on Polkadot or Kusama should be included, depending on the number and their size, we should negotiate the budget.*

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |